SolitworkAS/sw-afc-public-infra/guides/esg-csv-import/README.md

     Quote Character: Double quotes (")
     Record Format: Each record is on a new line.
     Fields:
-        sourceID (string): A unique identifier for the transaction. source (string): Name or ID of the source system. organization (string): Name or ID of the organization. vendor (string, optional): Name or ID of the vendor.
-This field can be empty. unit (string): The unit of measure, e.g., "DKK". amount (decimal): Numeric value representing the amount ("." as decimal sign). activityDate (date in YYYY-MM-DD format): Date of the activity. category (string): Category of the item (typically account for financial transactions). comments (string, optional): Any additional comments.
-This field can be empty. department (string, optional): Name of the department.
-This field can be empty. customAttribute1 through customAttribute5 (strings, optional): Custom attributes for additional data.
+        sourceID (string, 200 characters): A unique identifier for the transaction. source (string, 200 characters): Name or ID of the source system. organization (string, 200 characters): Name or ID of the organization. vendor (string, optional, 200 characters): Name or ID of the vendor.
+This field can be empty. unit (string, 50 characters): The unit of measure, e.g., "DKK". amount (decimal): Numeric value representing the amount ("." as decimal sign). activityDate (date in YYYY-MM-DD format): Date of the activity. category (string, 200 characters): Category of the item (typically account for financial transactions). comments (string, optional, 1000 characters): Any additional comments.
+This field can be empty. department (string, optional, 250 characters): Name of the department.
+This field can be empty. customAttribute1 through customAttribute5 (strings, optional, 500 characters each): Custom attributes for additional data.
 These fields can be empty.

 Example:
 ```